Last updated October 25th, 2019.12 minute read

 In addition to the list above, there are several ways you can find your routing number.
 Let’s review some of them.

-While logged into the USAA site, you can easily find your routing number.
+While logged into the USAA website, you can easily find your USAA routing number.
 While logged in, you will be able to see your routing number in your account information.

 If you have trouble locating it here, you can always contact support and ask them for assistance.
 However, it should be easy to find.